 CDC Guidance for people who are immunocompromised

-People with moderately to severely compromised immune systems are especially vulnerable to COVID-19, and may not build the same level of immunity from the standard primary vaccine series as people who are not immunocompromised.
-Therefore, CDC recommends an additional dose of the COVID-19 vaccine for everyone who is moderately or severely immunocompromised at the time of vaccination.
-When to get the additional dose depends on which vaccine you received initially.
+People with moderately to severely compromised immune systems are especially vulnerable to COVID-19 and may not build the same level of immunity from the vaccines as people who are not immunocompromised.
+Therefore, CDC vaccine recommendations for people who are immunocompromised may include one or more additional doses compared to the recommendations for people who are not immunocompromised.